Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Preliminaries

-Different from the MDP framework, DT models decision making from offline datasets as a sequential modeling problem.
+\paragraph{Decision Transformer (DT).} DT models decision-making from offline datasets as a sequence modeling problem.
 The $i$-th trajectory $\tau^{(i)}$ of length $T$ in dataset $\mathcal{D}$ is reorganized into a sequence of return-to-go $R_t^{(i)}$, state $s_t^{(i)}$, action $a_t^{(i)}$:

 Here, the return-to-go $R_t^{(i)}$ is defined as the sum of rewards from the current step to the end of the trajectory: $R_t^{(i)}=\sum_{t'=t}^{T} r_{t'}^{(i)}$.
 DT employs three linear projection layers to project the return-to-gos, states, and actions to the embedding dimension, with an additional learned embedding for each timestep added to each token.
 A GPT model \cite{} is adopted by DT to autoregressively predict the actions $a_t^{(i)}$ with input sequences of length $K$: